 Highlights of a Home Equity Conversion Mortgage

-HECMs are monitored by the U.S. Department of Housing and Urban Development (HUD).
+HECMs are regulated by the U.S. Department of Housing and Urban Development (HUD) and insured by FHA.

-- Remodel or renovate your home to help you to comfortably live in your home longer
+- Remodel or renovate your home to help you age-in-place more comfortably

 - Move closer to family, relatives or friends